animo/paradym-wallet/README.md

   - `app` you'll be importing most files from `app/`
     - `features` (don't use a `screens` folder. organize by feature.)
     - `provider` (all the providers that wrap the app, and some no-ops for Web.)
-    - `navigation` Next.js has a `pages/` folder.
-React Native doesn't.
-This folder contains navigation-related code for RN.
+    - `navigation` This folder contains navigation-related code for RN.
 You may use it for any navigation code, such as custom links.

 You can add other folders inside of `packages/` if you know what you're doing and have a good reason to.